Our Topics– Animal Park and Let’s Grow!

-Reception– We will deepen our understanding of numbers to 5 and introduce numbers to 10 exploring addition, subtraction, weight and capacity, sorting shapes and simple problem solving activities.
+Reception– We will deepen our understanding of numbers to 5 and introduce numbers to 10 exploring addition, subtraction, weight and capacity, sorting shapes and simple problem-solving activities.
 We will learn through many practical, fun activities and rhymes.
 We will be learning about the composition of each number to 10 so that your child can find all of the possible ways of making each number using addition and subtraction number bonds and can represent them using play toys and a variety of maths equipment.
 We delve very deeply into this to ensure your child knows each possible number bond for the numbers to 10.
-Please provide opportunities to practise your child’s early counting skills: counting up to 20 and back, using the language of ‘one more’, ‘one less’.
+Please provide opportunities to practise your child’s early counting skills: counting up to 10 or 20 and back, using the language of ‘one more’, ‘one less’.
 This can be done through activities such as laying the table or counting how many grapes they have in their lunch box.
 Another area where you can help out is by playing games with your child such as cards, snakes and ladders, bingo or dominoes.
 In addition, you could help your child to notice shapes in the environment or find hidden numerals to order from smallest to biggest.

-Y1/2– All of the above still apply to Y1 and 2 children but can be extended to numbers 50/100 and counting in 2’s, 3’s, 5’s and 10’s.
+Y1/2– All of the above still apply to Y1 and 2 children but can be extended to numbers 20/100 and counting in 2’s, 3’s, 5’s and 10’s.
 In class we will be delving into numbers to ensure your child has a deep understanding of the bonds of numbers and their composition, how many tens and ones are in each.
 They will be challenged to solve problems and manipulate equipment to prove and explain their answers using mathematical language.
-Please help your child at home by providing practical situations where they can apply their learning to real life contexts such as estimating how much three items at the shop would cost, asking your child to say the number one/ten more or less than a given number and frequently count forwards to 100 and backwards from 100.
+Please help your child at home by providing practical situations where they can apply their learning to real life contexts, such as estimating how much three items at the shop would cost, asking your child to say the number one/ten more or less than a given number and frequently count forwards to 100 and backwards from 100.

 Reception: In literacy the children will be looking at the book ‘Dear Zoo’ to coincide with our topic.
 The children will be learning actions to help them recite the story, and creating their own versions of the story.
 We will be reading fiction and non-fiction with a variety of themes to encourage a love of books and reading.
 We will be learning about the structure of stories and practising retelling them orally and saying sentences clearly, counting the words within them and noticing the finger spaces between words.
 The children will be moving into Phase 3 of the phonics programme, while consolidating sounds they already know.
-We will continue learning alphabet sounds and begin to learn diagraphs (two letters making one sound, eg. sh, th, ch), practise hearing, saying, blending and writing sounds within words and practising forming our letters correctly.
+We will continue learning alphabet sounds and begin to learn diagraphs (two letters making one sound, eg. sh, th, ch), practise hearing, saying, blending and writing sounds within words.
+We will be learning to form our letters correctly.
 It is vitally important that our children learn to hold their pencil effectively and form their letters correctly, starting and finishing in the correct places as bad habits are picked up quickly and really hard to correct.
 Please support your child with this at home by providing writing opportunities and ensuring mistakes are corrected.

-In Reception, we will be setting up lots of fun activities where children can explore early concepts of science.
+In Reception, we will be setting up lots of fun activities where children can explore early concepts of science, including animals and growing.
 We will be encouraging children to verbalise their thoughts and ask questions to further their understanding of a concept.
 You can help at home by talking through activities yourself and asking/encouraging questions.

 We will be linking a lot of subjects into our topic including;

-PSHE (Personal, Social, Health Education) : This area of the curriculum is central to all our planning and will underpin our values for the class and school.
-We will be focusing on friends and friendships, growing and growing up, keeping safe and self-esteem.
-In particular, we will focus on problem solving skills and helping others.
-We will be focusing on celebrating who we are as individuals and as a class.
-Building our new class team!
+PSHE (Personal, Social, Health Education) This area of the curriculum is central to all our planning and will underpin our values for the class and school.
+We will be focusing on families, friends and friendships, growing and growing up and feeling cared for.
+We will also be looking at digital wellbeing including e-safety.